 One of the best/worst things about the game is that failure has consequences.
-If you lose your ship, you lose it and everything in it.
-There’s no reload or roll-back.
-If you’re careful you always have enough money to cover an insurance claim which allows you to rebuy your ship and equipment at a fraction of the cost but you’ll still lose anything you’re carrying or have accumulated as data since leaving port.
+If you lose your ship, you lose it and everything in it – there’s no reload or roll-back.
+If you’re careful you always have enough money to cover an insurance claim; that allows you to rebuy your ship and equipment at a fraction of the cost but you’ll still lose anything you’re carrying or have accumulated as data since leaving port.

 When you start you have a basic ship and a small amount of money.
 As I needed to get money from basically nothing I ran a mission to get some seed money and then kitted my starter ship out with a mining laser and a refinery.
 Mining with basic kit is slow going;

 - Next fly close to an asteroid and slice off a bit of rock.

 - Open your cargo scoop and fly at the rock while keeping it in the scoop cross-hairs for collection.
 This can take multiple attempts as the scoop is below your screen and targeting system is oblique to your direction of travel.
 Don’t be frustrated as the rock bounces off your hull time after time, this is perfectly normal.

 - Once collected the ore needs to be processed to get refine one mineral out of the list of minerals in the asteroid chunk.
 This will provide a fraction of 1 tonne of ore.

 - Mine and retrieve more rock chunks until you get a full tonne of ore which is then placed in the hold.